MFlisar/Toolbox/README.md

 * **windows-app**: a aurora styled windows app and some composables and base settings and ui

 > [!NOTE]
-> I use this library to create a demo android activities in many of my open source libraries as well as for all my desktop apps.
+> I use this library to create a demo android activity in many of my open source libraries as well as for all my own desktop apps.
+> It's developing and in usage by myself, but it's not documented currently.

 ## :elephant: Gradle